ddandur/Twords/README.md

 twit.create_java_tweets(total_num_tweets=10000, tweets_per_run=500, querysearch="charisma")
 ```

-Collection proceeds at 2000-3000 tweets per minute.
-A collection with 4 million tweets can be collected on a single machine in 24 hours.
+Collection proceeds at 2000-3000 tweets per minute. ~4 million tweets can be collected on a single machine in 24 hours.

 To collect all tweets from Barack Obama's twitter account, enter this: